 But you won’t believe who Liam really wanted to put as his number two pick…

 Best Long Shot Bet to Win the 2018 World Cup

-One could easily argue that these stats are skewed by the fact that it used to take three weeks by boat for teams to go between South America and Europe.
-However, since airplane travel has become commonplace there is definitely a strong correlation between being a team from the hosting nation going deep into the tournament.
+One could easily argue these stats are skewed by the fact it used to take three weeks by boat for teams to go land in South America and Europe.
+However, since airplane travel has become commonplace, there is definitely a strong correlation between being a team from the hosting nation going deep into the tournament.

-To be fair, it mostly comes down to the fact that the host team is helped by getting seeded as if they’re one of the Top 8 teams in the world regardless as to whether or not they are.
-As such, instead of being in a group with Spain/Germany/Brazil/France etc., they get to play 2nd/3rd/4th tier teams.
+To be fair, it mostly comes down to the fact the host team is helped by getting seeded as if one of the Top 8 teams in the world, regardless of true skill.
+As such, instead of being in a group with Spain, Germany, Brazil, France etc., they get to play 2nd/3rd/4th tier teams.

-And who’s hosting the World Cup this year?
+Who’s hosting this year?
 Well none other than our friendly comrades to the east, Russia!
-These blustery Bolsheviks can currently be found at many online sportsbooks with fat odds of 50-1, so there’s tons of Rubles to be made if it hits.
-Think about it – surely influencing the World Cup is a lot easier than influencing an election, no?
+These blustery Bolsheviks can currently be found at many online sportsbooks with fat odds of 50-1, so tons of Rubles will be pocketed if it hits.
+Surely it’s easier to influence soccer results than an election, no?
 Putin surely wants a victory for the Motherland more than he wanted to build a vacation home in Crimea, and he’s going to be willing to do whatever it takes.